• Skip to main content

 DUI For Boulder Students

-CU Boulder students are particularly at risk when it comes to DUI.
+Students in Boulder County and the greater Boulder, CO area are particularly at risk when it comes to DUI.
 Being convicted of DUI as a student can have far-reaching consequences for your education and your future.

 For example, you may lose your financial aid and scholarships.
 You could be removed from on-campus housing, or even face academic probation, suspension, or expulsion from school.